cloudfoundry-incubator/quarks-operator/README.md

 kubectl -n cf-operator-test create -f docs/examples/bosh-deployment/boshdeployment-with-custom-variable.yaml
 ```

-The above will spam two pods in your `cf-operator-test` namespace, running the BOSH nats release.
+The above will spawn two pods in your `cf-operator-test` namespace (which needs to be created upfront), running the BOSH nats release.

 You can access the `cf-operator` logs by following the operator pod's output: